matthew-nicholas-smith/leap/README.md

 # How to use
-Unzip the following link
+Unzip the following link, open it and follow the directions you see

+https://github.com/matthew-nicholas-smith/theworkingtitlegame/archive/master.zip

 -click the link

 -open your files app

 -go to the zip file

--right click
+-right click the file

--select 'extract here'
+-select *"extract here"*

-https://github.com/matthew-nicholas-smith/theworkingtitlegame/archive/master.zip
+-double click *"theworkingtitlegame-master"*

+-double click *"doubleclick"*

+-don't double click *"dontdoubleclick"*